geopandas/geopandas/doc/source/contributing.rst

 2) Creating a development environment
 ---------------------------------------
-A development environment is a virtual space where you can keep an independent installation of *geopandas*.
+A development environment is a virtual space where you can keep an independent installation of *GeoPandas*.
 This makes it easy to keep both a stable version of python in one place you use for work, and a development version (which you may break while playing with code) in another.

-An easy way to create a *geopandas* development environment is as follows:
+An easy way to create a *GeoPandas* development environment is as follows:

 - Install either `Anaconda <http://docs.continuum.io/anaconda/>`_ or
   `miniconda <http://conda.pydata.org/miniconda.html>`_
 - Make sure that you have :ref:`cloned the repository <contributing.forking>`
-- ``cd`` to the *geopandas** source directory
+- ``cd`` to the *GeoPandas** source directory

 Tell conda to create a new environment, named ``geopandas_dev``, or any other name you would like for this environment, by running::